J.D. Frequently Asked Questions

 What should I avoid in choosing recommenders?

 We recommend that applicants avoid asking politicians, public figures, judges, or alumni based on their name and title alone.
 Choosing a recommender solely on this basis does not usually result in a helpful letter.
 The most important part of a letter of recommendation is the content specifically about the applicant.
+Even if a family member or friend, any recommender should have supervised the applicant in an academic or professional setting.

 What is the Admissions Committee looking for when reviewing transcripts?